-The interactions between the wake rotation and the inflow are embodied in the crossstream and vertical velocities.
-The evolution v and w dictated, is represented in the second row ((e) - (h)) for v and in the third row ((i) - (l)) for w in Fig. 5.
+evolution v and w dictated is represented in the second row (e-h) for v and in the third row (i-l) for w in Fig. 5.
 As predicted by the analysis of Sect.
 3 (Eq.
-15), the signs of v are opposite in the upper and the lower rotor half for CR and CCR, respectively (compare Fig. 5(e) to (g) and (f) to (h)).
+15), the signs of v are opposite in the upper and the lower rotor halves for CR and CCR, respectively (compare Fig. 5e to g and f to h).
 The same is valid for the signs of w (Eq.
-10) (compare Fig. 5(i) to (k) and (j) to (l)).
-This difference between CR and CCR is pronounced at a downwind distance of v = 3 D. At v = 5 D, the difference is smaller as v and v approach the inflow conditions of v 0 m s-1 (Fig. 3(a)).
+10) (compare Fig. 5i to k and j to l).
+This difference between CR and CCR is pronounced at a downwind distance of x = 3 D. At x = 5 D, the difference is smaller as v and w approach the inflow conditions of ≈ 0 m s-1 (Fig. 3a).

-In contrast to the no veer case, the effect of the veering inflow on the wind-turbine wake will not be limited to the change of the sign, also the wake characteristics will be different in CR and CCR, as suggested by the analysis of Sect.
+In contrast to the no-veer case, the effect of the veering inflow on the wind-turbine wake will not be limited to the change of the sign; also, the wake characteristics will be different in CR and CCR, as suggested by the analysis of Sect.
 3. Figure 6 represents the wake characteristics for a veering inflow in the SBL wind-turbine simulations.
-Here, the top row ((a)-(d)) represents the (v, w) vectors in y-z-plane as difference between the quantities at x = 3 D (or 5 D) and upstream at x = -2 D to emphasize the effect of the rotating actuator.
-At a downwind distance of x = 3 D, the rotational direction of the rotor determines
+Here, the top row (a-d) represents the (v, w) vectors in the y-z plane as the difference between the quantities at x = 3 D (or 5 D) and upstream at x = -2 D to emphasize the effect of the rotating actuator.
+At a downwind distance of x = 3 D, the rotational direction of the rotor determines the wake rotation in both cases.
+Differences emerge by 5 D downwind.
+The wake rotation in CCR is the same as at x = 3 D, but only the magnitude of the (v, w) vectors is smaller.
+In CR, however, the magnitude of (v, w) approaches zero and the rotational direction of the rotor no longer determines the wake rotation.
+Further, the applied vortex leads to an inflow into the lower northern rotor part, resulting in rising motion in the southern rotor part in CR (Fig. 6a), whereas it ascends in the northern rotor part in CCR (Fig. 6c).